Merdi-kim/Merdi-kim/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on moving the web3 ecosystem forward and exploring protocols
+- 🔭 I’m currently working on backend systems and smart contracts
-- 🌱 I’m currently experimenting web3.0 protocols and the blockchain technology
+- 🌱 I’m currently experimenting decentralized systems
 - 👯 I’m looking to collaborate on solving problems with software
 - 💬 Ask me about anything web-related, web3, I might have a hint 🤔
 - 📫 How to reach me: merdikimuha1@gmail.com